NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 - O.D.S.
 Code (could be called Organisation Code or Practice I.D.)
 - Account I.D.

-If your GP is in England, you can use these 3 registration details to prove who you are instead of sending a photo of your ID.
+If your GP is in England, you can use these 3 registration details to prove who you are instead of sending a photo of your <span aria-label="I.D.">ID</span>.

 ---